 What is ovarian cancer?

 Ovarian cancer is a type of cancer that forms in ovarian tissues.
 The ovaries are the female reproductive organs in which the egg cells are formed and female hormones are produced.
-Ovarian cancers either arise from the cells of the surface of the ovary - a form called epithelial ovarian cancer, which is also the most frequent type of ovarian cancer, or from other tissues within the ovary (non‐epithelial ovarian cancer).
+Ovarian cancers either arise from a thin layer of cells in the surface of the ovary or from the fallopian tube epithelium - a form called epithelial ovarian cancer, which is also the most frequent type of ovarian cancer, or from other tissues within the ovary (non‐epithelial ovarian cancer).
 Both terms refer to a diverse group of different ovarian cancer subtypes.

 Beyond a definition of ovarian cancer, in this guide you will also find answers to questions such as: